JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ### Active Inference
 In order to choose which measure is used to uphold QoS/SLOs, the edge node uses Active Inference.

-## Controller
+## Producer
-The controller is used to coordinate the edge nodes.
+The producer creates the tasks and sends them to the workers upon receiving a request.

 # Implementation
 ## Active Inference Model